What has been done so far?

 Is the proposed railway station at Thorpe Park definitely going ahead and how will the new station be funded?

 The project is currently working towards Full Business Case, where a detailed design will be brought forward.
 The delivery of the station beyond the Full Business Case is subject to the relevant approvals, as defined in the Leeds City Region Assurance Framework.
-Thorpe Park Station is being funded by Leeds Public Transport Investment Programme (LPTIP), West Yorkshire plus Transport Fund (WY+TF) and New Stations Fund (NSF).
+Thorpe Park Station has previously been funded by Leeds Public Transport Investment Programme (LPTIP) and is currently being funded by West Yorkshire plus Transport Fund (WY+TF) and New Stations Fund (NSF).

 What provision will the station have for car parking?

 At this stage, the exact number of car parking spaces is not known as the car park design is still in progress.
-However, it is envisaged to be between 300 and 800 spaces.
-The car park will include disabled bays and EV charging spaces.
+However, it is envisaged to be between 500 and 800 spaces.
+The car park will include disabled bays and electric vehicle (EV) charging spaces.

 Will a charge be made for parking at the station car park?